mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 	const sentence = wordsArray => wordsArray.join(' ');

+If you want to initialize with a certain value, these are good to know:

+	Array.from('abcde')
+	Array.from('x'.repeat(5))
+	Array.from({length: 5}, (v, i) => i)   // gives [0, 1, 2, 3, 4]

+Where `{ length: 5}` is an object that will be converted to an array with a length of 5, but each position will be undefined and so `v` will also be undefined.
+The current index will be used as the value to place onto the position, hence the values of 0, 1, 2, 3 and 4.

 To create a range of numbers, of a length n with a starting value of x, you can do the following:

 	const countBy = (x, n) => Array.from({length: n}, (v, k) => (k + 1) * x)